Ashley Janus Ashley Janus

 It all begins with an idea.

 So, how does one treat GD?
 First and foremost, my doctor put in an order for a glucometer.
 I was ordered to do 4 finger pricks per day, one first thing in the morning, and one after each meal.
 I was also referred over for “classes” at the hospital, one with a diabetes specialist and one with a dietician.
 They were able to give me a great deal of information regarding the foods to avoid and foods to eat.
 Based on my size, I was told I could eat 30g of carbs per meal, and 15g of carbs per snack.
 If my numbers did not respond well to that, we would drop those numbers.
 That seemed super fair to me but, when you actually start reading food labels, it really isn’t much.
-For example, I often have a can of Progresso Italian Wedding soup for lunch because it’s quick and easy to heat up and take back to my desk.
+For example, I often have a can of soup for lunch when pregnant because it’s quick and easy to heat up and take back to my desk and helps with my nausea.
 Well, one can of soup exceeds my limit.
-Essentially, I was told to eat high protein foods and avoid sugars and carbs as much as possible.
+Essentially, I was told to eat high protein/fiber foods and avoid sugars and carbs as much as possible.
 When I asked how many grams of sugar I could have, they told me 3g or under (lol, okay).
 This was NOT conducive to my pregnancy cravings at all.
 I also get pretty nauseous in my pregnancies, so I literally crave carbs to be able to settle my stomach.
 A nice piece of salmon and broccoli is NOT what I had in mind to keep me from throwing up.
 However, diet and exercise is the first step in trying to manage glucose numbers.
-The goal is to be able to control them through those methods so that we do not have to defer to insulin injections.
-So far, we are doing okay.
-My morning numbers, which are “fasting” numbers, have been the hardest ones.
-Otherwise, my numbers during the day have been within limit.
-When they are on the higher end, I try to move my body.
-I was advised that exercise can help bring down glucose numbers, so I will take Ari on a walk or lift weights for 15-20 mins in between calls.
-I think the biggest challenge is finding variety.
-Brown rice, non-starchy veggies, and chicken/fish are the main go-tos for meals.
-After a few days, it really gets old.
-What I have learned is that you have to get creative with how you prepare food.
-Here are a few of my tips and tricks so far, as a fairly uneducated resource who, quite frankly, still has no clue what she is doing:
+The goal was to be able to control them through those methods so that we do not have to defer to medication.
+Unfortunately, that was not the case for me.

 Read More